 - Practice base layers on ebonite – brush urushi in ebonite and then wipe it off and cure, sand just to get rid of any impurities, and repeat 2 times more. then sand smooth.
 It is not necessary, but in my opinion makes applying middle layers easier.
 Cure in high humidity

 Nakanuri is raw lacquer too, but higher quality then ki or seshime.
 It is used in middle layers, both pure and mixed with pigments.
 When lacquering ebonite you can skip the base layers, and start with nakanuri.
 Nakanuri layers should be cured in slightly lower humidity, and I usually use lower humidity with last two of middle layers.
-On fountain pen, when no base layer is applied, 5-6 middle layers are reasonable.
+On fountain pen, when no base layer is applied, 5-6 middle layers are reasonable, but for some techniques just two are enough.

-When mixing pigments do not use more than 40% (weight) of pigment total, but start with making thick paste (more pigment then urushi0 and add more urushi gradually only when the mix is uniform and smooth.
+When mixing pigments do not use more than 40% (weight) of pigment total.
+Start with making thick paste (more pigment then urushi0 and add more urushi gradually only when the mix is uniform and smooth.
 It is good practice to leave such mix before adding winal portion of urushi to sit for an hour, covered, to let urushi soak into pigment well, and then mix very well and add rest of lacquer.

 Kijoro and roiro (kuro-roiro) urushi